hank1245/WebAppScanner/README.md

 - **Recursive Crawling**: Follow internal links to a specified depth.
 - **robots.txt Compliance**: Optionally respect crawling restrictions defined in `robots.txt`.
 - **Exclusion List**: Skip scanning specific URLs or domains.
-- **Directory Listing Detection**: Identify paths with directory listing enabled.
+- **Directory Listing Detection**: Identify paths with directory listing enabled by checking for common patterns (e.g., "Index of /", "Parent Directory") and considering server configurations (Apache Options Indexes, Nginx autoindex on) or missing index files.
 - **Result Filtering & Sorting**: Filter and sort by status code, content length, and more.
 - **Detailed Report Export**: Export scan results as a JSON file.